betfair-datascientists/betfair-datascientists.github.io/src/modelling/topazTutorial.md

 ---
 ## Historic Data

 To get started on building our own Topaz model, first we need to download the historic data from the Topaz API.
-The API has rate limits in place and so for the purposes of a bulk download of historic data, we will need to implement some way of handling these rate limits in order for us to download the data with a high degree of completeness.
-After all, the maxim 'Garbage In, Garbage Out' in regards to modelling holds true.
-If you don't feed your model good, complete data, then you won't have much success.

-In the code block below, there are multiple instances of retries and programmed sleep functions to allow the rate limits to reset.
-We are also requesting the races for each state in blocks of 7 days.

-NOTE: For state / date-range combinations where there are genuinely no races that occurred, the function will continuously error until it reaches the maximum specified retries before continuing to the next block.
-This may occur during the pandemic shutdown period in 2020 or the NSW Greyhound racing ban in 2017 or for time periods with the 'NT' jurisdiction where greyhound meetings may be up to 14 days apart.
+While we used to have to do this on a race level, it was painfully slow (with downloading a bulk dataset taking about 2-3 days).
+Now we're able to use a bulk data endpoint, to enable us to do this in minutes!
+The data goes back to January 2020 and is available as monthly or daily blocks up until today - 1 (i.e. yesterday).
+This won't work for upcoming races, but we'll look at that a bit later

 ```py title="Downloading Historic Data"
 import os